jeffpar/pcjs.v1/README.md

 Grunt tasks defined by [Gruntfile.js](Gruntfile.js).

-Although Grunt was installed locally when you ran `npm install`, you'll also want to install the command-line interface to Grunt; you can install that locally as well, but it's recommended you install it globally (use "-g"):
+Although Grunt was installed locally when you ran `npm install`, you'll also want to install the command-line interface to Grunt.
+You can install that locally as well, but it's recommended you install it globally with `-g`;
+OS X users may also need to preface this command with `sudo`:

-	sudo npm install grunt-cli -g
+	npm install grunt-cli -g

 Now you can run `grunt` anywhere within the PCjs project to build an updated version.
 If no command-line arguments are specified, `grunt` runs the "default" task defined by [Gruntfile.js](Gruntfile.js); that task runs Google's